Merida to Campeche Mexico: Best Ways to Visit in 2022

 Planning your Merida to Campeche trip?

-At only less than 2.5 hours away from Merida, Campeche City is an easy trip on a Campeche tour, by tour, rental car and bus.
+At only less than 2.5 hours away from Merida, Campeche City is an easy trip on a Campeche tour, rental car and bus.

 With only about 110 miles distance from Merida to Campeche City, you’ll get there quickly, and then have the whole day to explore this relatively quaint town.